adrianli375/Wizpresso-Data-Science-Assessment/docker-table-transformer/src/api/api_requirements.md

 ## Basic Information
 - The endpoint of your API should be `/process-table-structure` and the method of the API is `POST`.
 - The service should be accepting json as an input.
 The json format should look like ```{'image_path': PATH_TO_IMAGE}```.
 - Please expose your service to port number `8815`.
-This is to ensure consistency in our internal workstations when checking your work.

 ## Libraries, Modules and Models Used
 - You need to import `TableTransformerForObjectDetection` and `DetrFeatureExtractor` from the `transformers` library.
 Other libraries, that are not listed here, may also be necessary.